Iskandar Puteri (federal constituency)

 Iskandar Puteri is a federal constituency in Johor Bahru District and Kulai District, Johor, Malaysia, that has been represented in the Dewan Rakyat since 2018.

 The federal constituency was created in the 2018 redistribution and is mandated to return a single member to the Dewan Rakyat under the first past the post voting system.

 Demographics

 As of 2020, Iskandar Puteri has a population of 447,697 people.

 History

+The original constituency Gelang Patah renamed to Iskandar Puteri in 2018 when it was redistributed.

 Polling districts

-According to the federal gazette issued on 31 October 2022, the Iskandar Puteri constituency is divided into 46 polling districts.
+According to the federal gazette issued on 2 July 2026, the Iskandar Puteri constituency has a total of 46 polling districts.